Herald profiles Mitchell

 Such comments frustrate Mitchell, who says he was not a mercenary and has no qualms now about the work he did.
 “I wouldn’t change anything I’ve done.
 I’m… quietly proud, I’m not someone that shouts it from the rooftops — I’m a Kiwi after all.
 But I’m proud of the difference we made in people’s lives in terms of their security and ability to get on with their lives.”

-He points to work he did such as opening mass graves with scientists from the Hague gathering evidence for the trial of .
-“When you're opening mass graves and you're finding the remains of babies clinging to mums, it's a pretty clear reminder of the atrocities which were taking place.
+He points to work he did such as opening mass graves with scientists from the Hague gathering evidence for the war crimes trial of Saddam Hussein.
+“When you’re opening mass graves and you’re finding the remains of babies clinging to mums, it’s a pretty clear reminder of the atrocities which were taking place.
 That was a very, very tough job for everyone involved.
 Instead of questioning why we were there, all it does is provide more resolve in terms of knowing there had to be changes made.”

 Protecting scientists working to gather evidence of war crimes is something a peace group should be praising.